ashedzi/ashedzi/README.md

 Hi there, I’m Ashedzi a UI/UX designer and Software Developer who loves creating smooth, easy-to-use digital experiences.
 With a background in computer science and hands-on experience in design and development, I enjoy bringing ideas to life through both code and visuals.

-I’m always exploring new ways to make technology more user-friendly and impactful.
-Would you like to know more?
-Get in touch with me via my email solomonashe84@gmail.com.
+I’m eager to contribute as a Junior Software Developer, where I can combine my design and development skills to build impactful solutions while continuing to grow in the field.

+Interested in working together?
+Contact me at solomonashe84@gmail.com.
 I look forward to hearing from you.

 ### My skills
 <p>